sawyers1ATWIT/DS_finalProject/README.md

 Overall, I found that using this model and these features, I can create a logistic regression model with an accuracy of 72% to predict if a passenger will be transported.

 # Discussion

+After cleaning and investigating the dataset, I was able to narrow down some of the most important predictors that can help a logistic regression model predict if a passenger will be transported or not.
+I was able to reach an accuracy of 72% overall.

+After looking at some kaggle notebooks that used the same dataset, I think my accuracy is acceptable but admittedly on the lower end.
+I would be interested to learn about more ways to clean the data and investigate feature importance, so I can train and test a stronger model.

+For future work, aside from looking at ways I could improve my model, I think it would be really interesting to try out other machine learning models on the dataset and see how they compare.